halkyon/docker-silverstripe-hhvm/README.md

 This was created specifically for running SilverStripe sites, but could be easily modified to run any PHP framework.

-Base image is Ubuntu 14.04 LTS "trusty".
+Base image is Debian 8 "jessie".
 Additional software installed:

  * wget
  * curl
  * supervisor
- * nginx 1.4.6
+ * nginx 1.6.2
- * HHVM 3.3
+ * HHVM 3.10
- * MariaDB 5.5.37
+ * MariaDB 10.0.22
  * composer

 ## Usage